Grandmaster (Marvel Comics): Fictional character biography

-The Grandmaster traveled to the Ultraverse to collect the Infinity Gems that were in Loki's possession.
-Both decide to make a competition for the possession of gems, pitting the Avengers against Ultraforce.
-However both lost the gems to the entity Nemesis.

-In 2004 the Grandmaster organized the meeting of the Avengers and the Justice League in an attempt to save the Marvel Universe from the DC Comics villain Krona, when Krona came to the Marvel Universe seeking answers about the origin of creation.
-In an attempt to save his universe, Grandmaster challenged Krona to a game for the identity of a being in the Marvel Universe who had lived through the Big Bang by pitting the Avengers and the JLA against each other in a 'scavenger hunt' for twelve items of power- with Krona choosing the Avengers as his team-, only for Krona to turn on the Grandmaster when he lost due to Captain America helping Batman gain the Cosmic Cube.
-Although Krona's anti-energy powers were able to easily defeat both the Grandmaster and Galactus, the Grandmaster revealed the game was a trick and was able to use the items gathered to merge the two universes and trap Krona in their 'junction point'.
-However Krona accelerated the process, with the intention of destroying both universes and learning their secrets.
-The Phantom Stranger guided the two teams to the Grandmaster, who showed them the truth of reality, then died.
-However the Grandmaster was resurrected when reality was returned to normal, and it was revealed he had been playing a game with the New God Metron.
+The Grandmaster organizes the meeting of the Avengers and the Justice League in an attempt to save the universe from Krona when Krona seeks answers about the origin of creation.
+In an attempt to save his universe, Grandmaster challenged Krona to a game for the identity of a being in the Marvel Universe who had lived through the Big Bang by pitting the Avengers and the JLA against each other in a 'scavenger hunt' for twelve items of power.
+After losing the hunt, Krona intends to destroy both the Marvel and DC Universe and learn their secrets.
+The Phantom Stranger guides the two teams to the Grandmaster, who shows them the truth of reality, then dies.
+The Grandmaster is resurrected when reality returns to normal.

-The Grandmaster later recreated his Squadron Sinister, with new incarnations of members Doctor Spectrum and Hyperion, to contend against Baron Helmut Zemo's Thunderbolts.
+The Grandmaster recreates the Squadron Sinister, with new incarnations of members Doctor Spectrum and Hyperion, to contend against Helmut Zemo's Thunderbolts.
 He has been using this Squadron to destroy several sources of extra-dimensional energy, known collectively as the "Universal Wellspring", apparently to prevent Zemo from controlling them.
-The Grandmaster was dispersed by Zemo in a battle for the final Wellspring.
-In Thunderbolts #108 he was restored and battled Zemo for control of Earth, however using all the power of Earth that had been loaned to him by Earth's superhumans, Zemo was able to take his powers away.
-Zemo then shot the Grandmaster in the head seemingly killing him.
+The Grandmaster is dispersed by Zemo in a battle for the final Wellspring.
+He is later restored, only to be shot and killed by Zemo after having his powers taken away.